 A second responsibility is to prepare and resource clergy in cross racial/cross cultural appointments and to offer support systems for those currently serving in those appointments.

-The Resource Team is divided into 4 specific regions: Northern Virginia, Central Virginia, Tidewater, and Southwest Virginia.
-Members of the Resource Team contact the clergy and them to a regional gathering for a time of prayer, bible study, and sharing.
+The Resource Team is divided into four specific regions: Northern Virginia, Central Virginia, Tidewater, and Southwest Virginia.
+Members of the Resource Team invited clergy and laity to a regional gathering for a time of prayer, Bible study, and sharing.
 Participation in these groups is voluntary and intended to offer a safe place to share the joys and struggles of serving in this specialized ministry.

 - Alexandria and Arlington – The Rev. Eugene Kim, the Rev. Dr. Brian Brown, the Rev. Emmanuel Nkrumah